 © Izla Bethdavid Boltena/ADRA Sweden

-A liberation war in 1971 resulted in Bangladesh, formerly known as East Pakistan, to gain its independence from Pakistan.
-The nine-month war ended with more than 5 million people dead, millions of homes destroyed, the shutdown of industries and devastated communication infrastructure.
+During the liberation war in 1971 that ended with millions of people died, homes being destroyed, industries were shut down, and the communication system was severely damaged.
 Moreover, more than 10 million Bangladeshi's fled to India as refugees.
 In addition, recurring natural disasters like floods and cyclones crippled the country's capacity for crop production.
 The country was completely devastated.
-Thus the newly formed government welcomed foreign aid.
-The Seventh-day Adventist World Service (SAWS), a voluntary non-government organization started its operation in Bangladesh at this time.
+Thus, the newly formed government welcomed foreign aid.
+In 1971, ADRA Bangladesh started its operation.
 Its initial activities centered on relief and rehabilitation by rebuilding villages, roads, and bridges.